 - 2018 Women in Trades Grants Program - Round 2 Application Guidelines (DOCX 409KB) or (PDF 848KB)

 The details in the application must be complete and correct at the time of submission and no additional documents or attachments will be considered at a later date.

 - Consultation Summary - Women in Trades (PDF 193KB)

 - Female representation in traditional trades (PDF 412KB)

 - Questions and Responses from Round 1 Information Session (PDF 311KB)

 - 2018 Women in Trades Grants Program 2018 - Round 1 Application Guidelines (PDF 265KB)

-- Summary of Research on Women in Trades (PDF 391KB)
+- Attachment A - Women in Trades Research Summary (PDF 391KB)

 - Summary of Applications Received in Round 1 (XLSX 15KB)

 - Round 1 Grant Recipients Project Summary (DOCX 18KB)